0x60df/loophole/README.md

 ### Example

-When you encountered the case you just read the buffer temporarily, the following key inputs provide simple navigating interface which save your left little finger.
+When you encounter the case you just read the buffer temporarily, the following key inputs provide simple navigating interface which save your left little finger.